interactive-fiction-class/interactive-fiction-class.github.io/homeworks/gpt-parser/gpt-parser.md

 ## The Parser class

 The Parser is the class that handles the player's input.
-The player writes commands, and the parser performs natural language understanding in order to interpret what action the player intended, and describes what happens when that is applied in the game world.
+The player types in a command, and the parser performs natural language understanding in order to interpret what action the player intended, and then describes what happens when the action is applied in the game world.

 The parser has several functions that you will rewrite.
 They include:
 * Functions to describe things (`ok` and `fail`)